gabor-boros/hammurabi/README.rst

 ==============

 In every case, make sure that you clone the target repository prior using Hammurabi.
-It will not clone the target repository.
+After cloning the repository, always set the current working directory to the target's path.
+Hammurabi will not clone the target repository or change its execution directory.

 Enforce registered laws
 -----------------------